Alpine sea holly

 It blooms from late July to September, usually every other year.

 In Slovenia, it is very rare.
-You will find it only on Črna prst and Porezen, and occasionally in the Karavanke mountains and the western Julian Alps.
+You will find it only on Črna prst and Porezen, and occasionally in the Karawanks and the western Julian Alps.
 It is widespread in open, sunny, and more humid grasslands, on former hayfields, and on overgrown scree near the forest edge.
-This alpine species is also found elsewhere in the Alps, the French Jura, and the Dinaric mountains, extending to Bosnia and Montenegro.
+This alpine species is also found elsewhere in the Alps, the French Jura, and the Dinaric Alps, extending to Bosnia and Montenegro.

 The Alpine sea holly is a protected plant.